ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

 The __ZclCommand__ class represents a command as defined in ZCL standard.
 This class derives from __IAdapterMethod__ (BridgeRT interface) and from __ZigBeeCommand__ class.
 This class contains list of input and output parameters.
 These parameters are actually __IAdapterValue__ class which is a BridgeRT interface.

 The __ZigBeeCommand__ class is an Abstract class that is used to send and receive ZDO or ZCL command.
-Preparing (or parsing) the ZCL or ZDO payload that XBeeModule will send to XBee module (or receive from XBeeModule) is a shared task between ZigBeeCommand class for its “generic” part and the derived class of ZigBeeCommand for the specific part.
+Preparing (or parsing) the ZCL or ZDO payload that XBeeModule will send to XBee module (or receive from XBeeModule) is a shared task between ZigBeeCommand class for its "generic" part and the derived class of ZigBeeCommand for the specific part.

 ZDO command classes such as __ManagementLQI__ class, __ActiveEndPoints__ class… are used to discover the ZigBee network and the ZigBee devices and end points.
 These classes derive from __ZigBeeCommand__ class.